AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion.md

 This workflow utilizes the Adobe Analytics Data Connector and varies depending on whether you use DTM or Launch as a Tag Manager.

-### Via Dynamic Tag Management (DTM)

-1. [Create a Data Layer](https://experienceleague.adobe.com/docs/analytics/implementation/prepare/data-layer.html), if you haven't already.
-A data layer is a framework of JavaScript objects on your site that contains all variable values used in your implementation.
-It allows greater control and easier maintenance in your implementation.
-1. Use [DTM](https://experienceleague.adobe.com/docs/analytics/implementation/other/dtm/dtm-implementation-overview.html) to implement code on your site for data collection, if you haven't already.
-Dynamic Tag Management provides a single data layer that pushes data from multiple sources.
-1. Create an [Adobe Analytics source connector](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html) in Adobe Experience Platform.
-This source connector will ingest your Analytics data into Experience Platform in a standardized framework called [Experience Data Model (XDM) System](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html).
-1. Use [Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-getting-started.html) to create one or more connections and data views that will inform your cross-channel reporting.

 ### Via Launch

 1. [Create a Data Layer](https://experienceleague.adobe.com/docs/analytics/implementation/prepare/data-layer.html), if you haven't already.
 A data layer is a framework of JavaScript objects on your site that contains all variable values used in your implementation.
 It allows greater control and easier maintenance in your implementation.